Last updated on January 3rd, 2024.

 At first glance you might think a solid pair of fishing nippers is not an essential tool when fly fishing.
 This might be true when all you target is trout where the tippets can be fine and you can even cut them with your teeth if you want.

-However, if you are after bigger species, especially in salt water for example, tough fly fishing nippers can come in really handy since they can cut even thick lines with ease.
+However, if you are after bigger species, especially in saltwater for example, tough fly fishing nippers can come in really handy since they can cut even thick lines with ease.
 What is important when shopping for a pair of nippers?
-Which ones are the best fly fishing nippers out there?
+Which ones are the top fly fishing nipper tools out there?
 These are the questions we want to answer in this guide to help you make a solid decision.

-What to look for in Fly Fishing Nippers
+What to look for in a Fly Fishing Nipper

 Fishing nippers come in all sorts of sizes, shapes and materials.
 The fact that the big fly fishing manufacturers such as Simms, Abel, Loon, Orvis, Dr. Slick and Hatch all make them tells you that they are an essential tool.